This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has severe nausea or cannot stop vomiting.

-- You see blood in your child's urine or bowel movements, or he vomits blood.
+- You see blood in your child's urine or bowel movements, or he or she vomits blood.

-- Your child has new or increased yellowing of his skin or the whites of his eyes.
+- Your child has new or increased yellowing of the skin or the whites of the eyes.

-- Your child has severe pain in his upper abdomen.
+- Your child has severe pain in his or her upper abdomen.

 - The palms of your child's hands are red.